Nonac/PIMS/Report/System_design/README.md

 Customers use the web application to sign up/log in to an account, register their information, and see their records.
 In order to enable customers to use the web application to manage their accounts smoothly, it must fulfill the following requirements:
 #### Sign up and log in
 1. Allow customers to sign up a new account --> inform the desktop app that there is a new customer registration.
-2. Allow customers to log in to have access to their own accounts --> validate customername and password with desktop app and keep the logged status with cookies.
+2. Allow customers to log in to have access to their own accounts --> validate username and password with desktop app and keep the logged status with cookies.
 3. Prevent the illegal access to customer account page --> filter access by validating cookies.
 #### Customer Information Registration
 1. Customers can register a new vehicle after a key (M5Stick) is delivered to them --> inform the desktop app and re-render the vehicle list.
 2. Customers can top-up their balance --> inform the desktop app a payment and its amount is made and re-render the balance value.
 #### Display customer info and statistical data
-1. Show the customer's customername, the vehicles they own, and their account balance --> fetch customer account information from the desktop app and render it on the account page.
+1. Show the customer's username, the vehicles they own, and their account balance --> fetch customer account information from the desktop app and render it on the account page.
 2. Display the statistical data of parking time in the last 7 days, showing in chart --> fetch a list of parking time and render the chart.

 <a name="_b-desktop"></a>